LogtalkDotOrg/logtalk3/library/assignvars/NOTES.md

 The `nd_assignvars` object provides a non-declarative but faster implementation of the `assignvarsp` protocol.
 It can be used with the following backend Prolog
-compilers: B-Prolog, CxProlog, ECLiPSe, GNU Prolog, Qu-Prolog, SICStus Prolog, SWI-Prolog, and YAP.
+compilers: B-Prolog, CxProlog, ECLiPSe, GNU Prolog, SICStus Prolog, SWI-Prolog, and YAP.

 For more information on assignvars, please consult the URL: